kobertlam/Energy_ETF_RYE_Forecast/README.md

 ![](../machine_learning_model/Resources/batch.png)

 The model loss drops quickly until stablized at a lower level, impling that the model has improved throughout the training process.
+Below shows the model loss for our 1-day model only.
+The model loss for the 3-day and 5-day models are available in the Resources folder in the [machine_learning_model](https://github.com/kobertlam/Energy_ETF_RYE_Forecast/tree/machine_learning_model) branch.

 ![](../machine_learning_model/Resources/sequential_model_loss.png)